 A prize-fighting varren on Tuchanka.
 Urz will follow the player around in the area he is located in after being fed, Urz will even take part in the pit-fights run by the krogan.

-Been There, Shaped History: According to the Alliance News Network, turns out that Urz has been travelling across the galaxy to many of the same worlds that Shepard has visited and even been partially involved in several of their assignments.
+- Been There, Shaped History: According to the Alliance News Network, turns out that Urz has been travelling across the galaxy to many of the same worlds that Shepard has visited and even been partially involved in several of their assignments.

 A member of a Tali's squad on Freedom's Progress.
 He's openly hostile to Shepard and company when they arrive due to quarian animosity towards Cerberus.
 Despite Tali's best efforts, Prazza's actions lead to his death as well as the demise of most of his squad over the distrust.

 comic.
 Cerberus recruits them both to retrieve Shepard's corpse from the Shadow Broker, who turns out to be Feron's employer.
 Feron balks at the Broker's deal with the Collectors and helps Liara, only to be captured and tortured as an example to the Broker's other followers.
 In the Lair of the Shadow Broker

 Voiced by: Dave Fennoy